 A catcher in high school, Abreu was used entirely as a DH in his short tour as a professional.
 Playing for the AZL Mariners in 2001 at the age of 19, he collected three hits in eight at-bats for a .375 batting average, scoring three times and driving in two runs.

-Despite his very short professional career, he has often been a trigger for frustation in the autograph collecting community because he had a card in the 2001 Upper Deck Prospect Premieres baseball card set.
-Many people have set out to get an autograph of every player in the set, however they have consistently been stymied by both Abreu and another prospect who's career fizzled incredibly quickly - David Taylor.
+Despite his very short professional career, he was a trigger for frustration in the autograph collecting community because he had a card in the 2001 Upper Deck Prospect Premieres baseball card set.
+Many people set out to get an autograph of every player in the set, however they were consistently stymied by both Abreu and another prospect who's career fizzled quickly - David Taylor.
 Those two had always been the most difficult players to track down.
-Fairly recently, however, both players were "uncovered", with Abreu living in southern Florida.
+Both players were eventually located, with Abreu living in southern Florida.